What is a tracker mortgage?

 • If the Bank of England interest rates drop so will your repayments – notwithstanding collar rates

-• Early Repayment Charges can be more affordable when compared to other types of mortgage
+• Early repayment charges may be more affordable when compared to other types of mortgage

 Disadvantages of getting a tracker mortgage: